phansch/philhansch.net/_posts/2019-02-18-onehundred-rust-prs.md

 ---
-layout: post
+layout: "post"
-title: One Hundred Rust PRs later
+title: "One Hundred Rust PRs later"
-excerpt: A review of my past year with Rust.
+excerpt: "A review of my past year with Rust."
 aliases: ["2019/02/18/onehundred-rust-prs/"]
 ---